 If you prefer, the living room is a nice place to chill.
 There is also great work space in the kitchen area.

-Important: a communal kitchen is currently being built for general use.
+Important: a shared kitchen is currently being built for general use.

 Oh and breakfast is included, yay!